jepugs/fn-cl-early/README.md

 false
 null

-;; every command has this form:
+;; every list has this form:
 (operator argument1 argument2 and-so-on)

-;; example commands using built-in arithmetic operators (+ 3 4)   ; = 7
+;; example lists using built-in arithmetic operators (+ 3 4)   ; = 7
 (/ 8 2)   ; = 4
 ;; arithmetic operators accept arbitrarily many arguments (+ 1 2 3) ; = 6
-;; commands can be nested
+;; lists can be nested
 (* (- 2 4) 17) ; = -34

-;; commands may also have side effects
+;; lists may also have side effects
 (print "Hello, world!") ; prints to STDOUT
 ```

-All other syntax is really just sugar; in fact, the interpreter converts all expressions to command
+All other syntax is really just sugar; in fact, the interpreter converts all expressions to list
 and atom syntax before evaluation.
 For example, fn provides dot syntax which expands as follows:

 ```